ngynngchn/project-tracker/README.md

 # Project Time Tracker

-This is a simple web application that allows you to track the time you spend working on a project.
-You can add a new project to the overview and start the timer by clicking on the start button.
-Even if you close your browser, the timer will keep running and only stop when you press the stop button in the overview.
-The time information is saved in a MongoDB database for persistence.
+This is supposed to be a simple little web application that allows you to track the time you spend working on a project.
+You can add new projects to the overview and start the timer by clicking on the start button.
+Even if you close the browser the timer will keep running until you reopen the browser and press the pause button.

-## Getting Started

-To get started with this project, follow these steps:

-1. Clone this repository to your local machine.
-2. Open the index.html file in your browser.
-3. Click on the "Add Project" button to create a new project.
-4. Click on the "Start" button to start the timer for the project.
-5. Close your browser and the timer will keep running.
-6. When you're ready to stop the timer, open the index.html file again and click on the "Stop" button in the overview.
+For now only the total amount of time is displayed.

 ## Features

 - Add a new project to the overview
+- Remove project from overview
 - Start the timer for a project
 - Stop the timer for a project
 - Automatically track the time spent on a project even if the browser is closed
-- Store time information in a MongoDB database for persistence
+- Store session-information in a MongoDB database

 ## Technologies Used